liebermeister/sbtab-toolkit/sbtab-toolkit-subformats/parameter-balancing/README.md

 Typically in modeldata file (includes options and prior)

 !!PbConfig     TableType='Config'
 !!Compartment  TableType='Compartment'
-!!Compound     TableType='CompoundÄ
+!!Compound     TableType='Compound'
 !!Reaction     TableType='Reaction'
 !!QuantityInfo TableType='QuantityInfo'

+Note:
-Note: QuantityInfo (contains prior table; should be renamed, also in spec; maybe "QuantityProperties"?)
+QuantityInfo (contains prior table; should be renamed, also in spec; maybe "QuantityProperties"?)

 Typically in experimental data file:
 !!Quantity (should be renamed into "!!ParameterData", and split into "!!ThermodynamicsData" and  "!!KineticsData")

 Typically in result file:
 !!QuantityData (should be renamed into "!!Parameter", and split into "!!Thermodynamics" and  "!!Kinetics")